hkpeterpeter/aialifehack18-team17/README.md

 # Problem Statement

 AIA Vitality aims at improving health and living on personal level.

+We believe that family members contribute a major part of a person's life.
 In the current stage, it is unable to relate to his/her core family members.

 # Solution and Benefits